 - All efforts should be made to make decisions about timing, activity, and/or location by consensus.
-Lab meetings are the preferred time for these decisions. - Attendance at any lab social event outside of work hours is completely voluntary and will not impact an individual's success within the lab. - Alcohol: in recognition that drinking culture has been and continues to be a barrier to inclusion of members of the community who cannot or prefer not to drink, alcohol - Should only be served or allowed if equivalent non-alcoholic options are equally available - Only be served to or allowed if all participants are 21 or older, excluding young children of lab members. - All applicable laws and rules with respect to its usage are followed (e.g., no drinking at state parks) - Potential considerations when planning gatherings: - Physical abilities of the group - Potential conflicts with family responsibilities (e.g., caring for children) - Cultural barriers to or preferences for certain activities - Accessibility of the gathering location pursuit of our objectives.
-Fieldwork also involves long hours, sometimes harsh conditions, and close proximity between different people, sometimes for many consecutive weeks--all precursors for potential unwanted behavior.
-This section states our position on all forms of harassment and discrimination in field environments, which will hopefully provide meaningful guidance on interpersonal relationships and other aspects of working in the field.
+Lab meetings are the preferred time for these decisions. - Attendance at any lab social event outside of work hours is completely voluntary and will not impact an individual's success within the lab. - Alcohol: in recognition that drinking culture has been and continues to be a barrier to inclusion of members of the community who cannot or prefer not to drink, alcohol - o Should only be served or allowed if equivalent non-alcoholic options are equally available - o Only be served to or allowed if all participants are 21 or older, excluding young children of lab members. - o All applicable laws and rules with respect to its usage are followed (e.g., no drinking at state parks) - Potential considerations when planning gatherings: - o Physical abilities of the group - o Potential conflicts with family responsibilities (e.g., caring for children) - o Cultural barriers to or preferences for certain activities - o Accessibility of the gathering location - o Transportation to and from the gathering location (e.g., carpooling) - o Safety of proposed event (e.g. ability to social distance, mask indoors, etc. when appropriate).